All Episodes

 There's solutions to that.

-If we raise the minimum wage, if we make sure women are getting paid the same as men for doing the same work, if we are rebuilding our infrastructure, you think you can sell this?
+If we raise the minimum wage, if we make sure women are getting paid the same as men for doing the same work, if we are rebuilding our infrastructure.

-What we've been talking about.
+Well, we've been talking about it.

-You think you can convince people that they're doing fine economically.
+You think you can convince people that they're doing fine economically?

 Hopefully they get a chance to hear the argument because all I'm doing is presenting the facts.